 - Report and renewal: Applicants with past or ongoing projects use this type of form to report on existing projects and to request funding for their continuation.

-Note: Any ongoing projects from 2017-2018 that will not be applying for release time to continue the work will be asked to submit a final report at the end of the academic year.
+Note: Any ongoing projects from a given year that will not be applying for release time to continue the work are asked to submit a final report at the end of the academic year.